javaxcel/javaxcel-core/README.md

         .write(out, products);
 ```

-You can adjust all sheets with option `ExcelWriteStrategy.AutoResizedColumns`, `ExcelWriteStrategy.HiddenExtraRows` and `ExcelWriteStrategyHiddenExtraColumns`.
+You can adjust all sheets with option `ExcelWriteStrategy.AutoResizedColumns`, `ExcelWriteStrategy.HiddenExtraRows`
+and `ExcelWriteStrategyHiddenExtraColumns`.

 <br>

-You can decorate the header with option `ExcelWriteStrategy.HeaderStyles`
+You can decorate the header with option `ExcelWriteStrategy.HeaderStyles` and also decorate the body with

-and also decorate the body with option `ExcelWriteStrategy.BodyStyles`.
+option `ExcelWriteStrategy.BodyStyles`.

 <br>

-If the number of arguments is not equal to 1 or the number of targeted fields, `ExcelWriter` throws exception.
+If the number of arguments is not equal to 1 nor the number of targeted fields, `ExcelWriter` throws exception.

 When you input single argument, `ExcelWriter` applies it to all columns.